Zenlytic/zenlytic-docs/docs/4_data_modeling/6_join.md

 ...
 ```

-Now that we've defined the composite key, we can be sure Zenlytic will handle our many to many join correctly.
+Now that we've defined the composite key, we can be sure Zenlytic will handle our many to many join between `users` and `workspaces` correctly.

 ### Merged Results & Mappings